Koko-66/Web-App-DevOps-Project/Docs/Docker_overview&containerisation_process.md

 8. `CMD ["python", "app.py]`: runs app.py file with Python.

-## Build Docker image
+## Building Docker image

-To build the docker image run `docker build -t <image-name>` command in your terminal, replacing `<image-name>` with name of your choice.
+Run `docker build -t <image-name>` command in the terminal to build the docker image, where `<image-name>` was replaced with `flask-orders-app`.
-We chose `flask-orders-app`.

-### Test containerization
+### Testing containerisation

-To test whether your containerization was successful and the app can be accessed from the container, run the container from the pulled/newly created image.
-For example, to initiate the Docker container from the pulled image, execute `docker run -p 5000:5000 koko660/flask-orders-app` in your terminal/command line.
-Once the containers is up and running, access http://127.0.0.1:5000 in your browsers to check access to the application and test if everything is working as expected.
+To test whether the containerization was successful and the app can be accessed from the container, the container was run from the newly created image with the command

+    docker run -p 5000:5000 flask-orders-app

+Application was then accessed via browser at http://127.0.0.1:5000 and its functionality checked to ensure everything works as expected.

 ## Push image to Docker Hub

-If you decided to create your own image, you can push to your own Docker Hub.
-To do this, first tag it with your username and version, e.g.:
-`docker tag <your-image-name> <docker-hub-username>/<your-image-name>:<version>` Once this is done, executing `docker push` will push the image to your the hub.
-(Make sure you are logged in to your Docker Hub account).
-It is recommended that the newly pushed image is tested following the testing steps as described above: pull the image, run the container and test access to the application.
+To implement version control, ensure that the latest image is always available and prepare for future automation of the process, the image was pushed to Docker Hub with:

+    docker tag flask-orders-app <docker-hub-username>/flask-orders-app:v1.0
+    docker push

+The pushed image was then **tested again** as in the step above, though this time using the image from the Docker Hub repository:

+    docker run -p 5000:5000 koko660/flask-orders-app

-## Running the container - Troubleshooting
+## Running the container - troubleshooting
+During testing the container a couple of issues came up - see below for their details and solutions.

-_**Issue**_: Mac users can get an error: <span style="color:#ca1b47">_Port 5000 is already in use_</span> when trying to run the container.
+_**Issue**_: Mac users can get the following error when trying to run the container:

+    Port 5000 is already in use

 _**Reason**_: Port 5000 is used by Mac for an AirPlay Receiver.

-_**Solution**_: You can either disable AirPlay Receiver from Settings > AirDrop & Handoff or you can map the container to a different port on your machine, e.g. port 5001.
-To do this use the following command when building an image: `docker run -p 5001:5000 flask-orders-app`.
+_**Solution**_: You can either disable AirPlay Receiver from *Settings > AirDrop & Handoff* or you can map the container to a different port on your machine, e.g. port 5001.
+To do this use the following command when building an image:

+    docker run -p 5001:5000 flask-orders-app

 This will map the container port 5000 to port 5001 on your localhost.
 The application will then be accessible at http://127.0.0.1:5001 rather than http://127.0.0.1:5000 as indicated by Flask.
 ***
-_**Issue**_: When running the app, a warning message appears: <span style="color:orange">_WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested_</span>
+_**Issue**_: When running the app, a warning message appears:

+    WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested

 _**Reason**_: By default Docker uses the amd64 platform, while Mac with Apple silicon processor uses an ARM platform.